MichaelDarr/ahab/README.md

 manually target your container name or ID.

-In addition the official Docker commands, Ahab supports new ones such as `bash`, `up`, and `status` - we'll talk more about these and more later.
-Ahab provides everything you need to quickly, easily, and effectively develop a containerized project.
+In addition the official Docker commands, Ahab supports new ones such as `bash`, `up`, and `status` - we'll talk about these and more later.
+Ahab provides everything you need to quickly and effectively develop a containerized project.

 ## Why Ahab?